 Recommended for ART majors.
+A \$95 fee is charged for this course.
 Recommended for ART majors.
+Offered fall semester.

 GPD 261.
 Intermediate Graphic Design.
 (3)

 Prerequisite: GPD 161.

 Intermediate Graphic Design is the second criteria in a series stressing creative problem solving as applied to design, color, typography and layout.
 Graphic design principals will be introduced in depth.
 Design elements used in identity and campaign research, development of visual collateral and publications using Photoshop, Illustrator, and InDesign applications.
 Further development of the student's portfolio will be done in this class.